 Why buy 4k Blu-ray Discs?
 4k Blu-ray players can play Ultra HD Blu-ray Discs that feature the latest home theater technologies including HDR (Dolby Vision, HDR10, HDR10+) for expanded color range and audio in object-based, 7-channel formats including Dolby Atmos and DTS-X. 4k Blu-ray video plays at a higher bitrate than streaming and offers lossless audio.
-Here’s a list of the best 4k Ultra HD Blu-ray players available in 2021 that includes models released in 2020, 2019 and 2018.
-Please keep in mind prices and availability may change after article publish date.
+Here’s a ranking of the best 4k Ultra HD Blu-ray players available in 2021 that includes models released up until now.
+Please keep in mind that prices and availability may change after the article’s publish date.

 1. Panasonic DP-UB820 4k Ultra HD Blu-ray Player (2019)

 We rank this the best 4k Blu-ray player of the year.
 The $499 Panasonic DP-UB820 supports HDR10, HDR10+, Dolby Vision, and HLG for HDR via digital, 4k Blu-ray, and live broadcast applications.
 For audio, the player’s 192-kHz/32-bit 4-DAC supports Dolby Atmos and DTS:X. And, the UB820 works with Alexa.
 Buy on Amazon

 2. Sony UBP-X1100ES 4K UHD Blu-ray Player w/HDR (2019)